nassriayman/printf/README.md

-This is our first 5 weight project in which we will build a printf functions using C language
+ This is a real printf project.
+We will add more details later after the checkers